sockheadrps/sockheadrps/README.md

 Im Ryan, a software and web developer from Ohio.
 I enjoy programming in Python and JS frameworks like Svelte with Tailwind.
-Recently Ive been exploring Rust and have come to enjoy working with different technologies.<br>My current Projects include: Terrace Dashboard and numerous Python / Rust clients that integrate with it.
+Recently Ive been exploring Rust and have come to enjoy working with different technologies.<br>
 <br>
 <br>